Categories

 ‘King Otto’ (2021) wins your heart

 What does it mean to be Greek?
-King Otto shows us through a grating between and then a melding of German and Greek cultures on a football pitch.
+King Otto shows us through the initial friction between and then a melding of German and Greek cultures on a football pitch.
 Combining ambitious German discipline with Greek passion and spirit, the result is an improbable underdog run through the 2004 Euros.
-Like Morocco’s recent run through WC 2022, where fans found head scarves (ghutra) fashionable, this uplifting film makes you want to be a little bit Greek.
+Like Morocco’s recent run through WC…

 ‘Africa United’ (2010) is a modern fairytale